UCL-badass/RADAR/README.md

 Radar is an early prototype that we are constantly improving.
 Our current development goals include:
   - Applying RADAR to additional examples.
-  - Extending the language to support decisions with non-mutually exclusive options.
+  - Extending the language to support decisions with non-mutually exclusive options, constraints between options of different decisions.
-  - Various improvements to the user interface: syntax highlighting, better error messages, and fully integrated graphic generation.
   - Provide fully documented API for use of Radar by external tools.
   - Facilitating generation of decision analysis report by embedding RADAR model fragments and analysis results within markdown documents.

+For any question, email: {saheed.busari.13, e.letier}@ucl.ac.uk